Special Issue: The Bull Market Exit Plan

 To help you estimate the costs of withdrawing from a centralized exchange, check WithdrawalFees.com.

-Use the Etherscan gas tracker to figure out gas fees.
+Use the Etherscan gas tracker to figure out gas fees for Ethereum DEXs.

-And consider Binance Smart Chain for swaps.
-It’s complicated, difficult, and limited in its functions, but it can reduce your costs a lot.
+And consider switching to Binance Smart Chain or Polygon for swaps.
+They’re just as complicated and difficult as Ethereum and limited in their tokens and functions, but they both can reduce your costs a lot.

 Plan your exit route